What Is Photo Mechanic?

 This tool lets you rename files and folders dynamically while adding IPTC credit and keyword information.
 All of this happens while the program makes a mirrored backup folder.

 It is fast, which means there is less chance of your images not being uploaded and subsequently deleted.
 This can be a huge problem if you upload images without previewing them first.
 This small detail means uploading only once, cutting down on time and confusion.

 Comparing Photo Mechanic 5 to Other Front-End Software

 Lightroom Classic CC

-Photo Mechanic works in a different way.
-It uploads your raw files, but by default, works on the jpeg versions.
+Photo Mechanic works differently.
+It uploads your RAW files, but it works on the JPEG versions by default.
 Unlike this photo sorting software, Lightroom pulls the data from the raw image to create fast and workable images.

 Adobe Bridge CC

 Adobe Bridge CC is a digital asset management app by the same team that brought you Photoshop and Lightroom.
-Basically, it is a media manager, designed to be a bridge between your captured images and a final, polished photograph.
+It is a media manager designed to bridge your captured images and a final, polished photograph.

-Some photographers find this program a little redundant.
-Lightroom already has an awesome organizational system through its Library module.
-But if you don’t own Lightroom, Bridge and Photoshop can work well together.
+Lightroom already has an excellent organisational system through its Library module.
+But if you do not own Lightroom, Bridge and Photoshop can work well together.